-In general, I really only recommend a fuzzy logic rice cooker if you eat rice every day, basically making your cooker an always-on device.
-Yes, your rice’ll take about twice as long to cook as it does in on-off rice cookers — but if rice is part of your daily routine, that’ll never be a concern.
-In a fuzzy logic cooker, there’ll be no more scooping leftover rice into containers for the fridge.
+I recommend a fuzzy logic rice cooker if you eat rice every day, basically making your cooker an always-on device.
+Your rice will take about twice as long to cook as it does in on-off rice cookers — but if rice is part of your daily routine, that will never be a concern.
+In a fuzzy logic cooker, there will be no more scooping leftover rice into containers for the fridge.
 You can just get the cooker in a size that fits your needs.
 That device’ll cook then keep all the rice warm in it until you eat it all — usually within a day or day and half — at which point you’ll probably just wash out the bowl and put in more rice to cook for the next day or day and half.

 I’ll start with the on-off cookers and move onto more complex models — which means the prices will go up as I proceed.
 Since all the rice cookers here are best in their class, I recommend buying the lowest-priced one that has all the bells and whistles — whether it’s a brown rice function or a pre-settable timer — you need as an individual: